Sessional staff essentials

 Your School’s learning and teaching advisors

-Each School has a Deputy Dean of Learning & Teaching and at a College level, a dedicated Senior Advisor of Learning and Teaching (SALT).
-While the course coordinator can provide specific advice on the course(s) you are teaching in, the Deputy Dean and SALT can provide further expertise and support on:
+Each School has a dedicated Senior Advisor of Learning and Teaching (SALT).
+While the course coordinator can provide specific advice on the course(s) you are teaching in the SALT can provide further expertise and support on: